aavanian/pyStable/README.md

 # pyStable
 Library based on pyLevy for working with Alpha-Stable distributions.

+## Description
-Based on the library implemented by Paul Harrison, it features python 3.5 support, and a class interface similar to the one used in sklearn for estimating KDE.
+Based on the library implemented by Paul Harrison, we have implemented a class interface similar to the one used in sklearn for estimating KDE.
+It features full **python 3.5** support.

+The fitting algorithm is based on a minimization of the negative log-likelihood over a table that was previously generated, and can be found in the numpy files `levy_data.npz` and `levy_approx_data.npz`.
+Currently, these files must be located in the current working directory, otherwise, the program will fail.
+There is a computationally intensive way to generate these files by executing `StableDist._make_data_file()` and `StableDist.__make_approx_data_file()` in that order.
+In further versions, we expect to solve this inconvenience.

 ## Example of use:
 Create a *StableDist* object: